-Says dietitian and nutritionist Liza Shah, “Some parents stuff their thin children with food that contains more ghee, butter, cheese and oil, and make them drink full fat milk in an attempt to get them to put on weight.
+Says dietitian and nutritionist Liza Shah, “Some parents stuff their thin children with food that contains more ghee, butter, cheese and oil, and make them drink full-fat milk in an attempt to get them to put on weight.
 Growing kids need more protein, fruits, vegetables and fibre.
 A child will not eat enough of the right kind of foods if his tummy is filled with the fatty foods.”

 “Some healthy foods that can tempt your child are mithi roti made of besan and jaggery, boiled potato dishes, idlis, boiled chana salad and burgers made with wheat bread,” she says.

 “If you want your child to gain weight, see that he eats frequently – at least three meals and two snacks a day – and give him calorie-dense foods,” advises Ryan.

 For skinny children, his favourite suggestions are rice, potato, sweet potato, eggs and milk.
 French fries and pakodas are a no-no. Milkshakes, soups and smoothies can be given.
-“Download colourful recipes and videos on food, and show them to your child.
+Download colourful recipes and videos on food and show them to your child.
 Expand your horizons beyond the limits set by culture.
-For instance, if your child has taken a liking to pizza, experiment by making a healthy version for him,” he says.
+For instance, if your child has taken a liking to pizza, experiment by making a healthy version for him.

 Going to a nutritionist

-"My wife and I were very worried about our 10-year-old son Aditya who was underweight, he would get tired and irritable by early evening.
+Hemant Bhatt, father of an underweight child says, "My wife and I were very worried about our 10-year-old son Aditya who was underweight, he would get tired and irritable by early evening.
 My son’s appetite was very poor.
 He would eat a little of whatever food we gave him, and then say that he was not hungry anymore.
-We consulted a couple of paediatricians who suggested deworming, and prescribed some vitamins.
+We consulted a couple of paediatricians who suggested deworming and prescribed some vitamins.
 But the problem was not solved.
 Finally, we went to a nutritionist, Liza Shah.
 She explained to my son the importance of different groups of foods.
 My son was in the habit of eating dry snacks.
 She explained to him that nutrition comes before taste, and asked him to eat more vegetables and fruits of his liking.
 This worked.
 He put on one-and-a-half kg in one month."

-Getting your child to eat healthy
+Getting your child to eat healthy nutritious food

-Delhi-based clinical nutritionist and dietitian Dr Ishi Khosla gives tips for parents
+Delhi-based clinical nutritionist and dietitian Dr Ishi Khosla gives tips for parents:

 - Be a role model: If you eat healthy your children will do the same.